karima-elhachimi/euri-exercises/topics/react-advanced/slides/react-router.md

 #### Navigating - [NavLink](https://reacttraining.com/react-router/web/api/NavLink) 💡

-A special version of the &lt;Link&gt; that will add styling attributes to the rendered element when it matches the current URL.
+A special version of the <code>&lt;Link&gt;</code> that will add styling attributes to the rendered element when it matches the current URL.

 - activeClassName (string): The class to give the element when it is active (active=default)
 - activeStyle (object): The styles to apply to the element when it is active.